Have you ever heard of a nonprofit that didn’t apply for grant funding? Adding grants to your budget may be something you choose not to do.

 Do I recommend everyone eliminate grants from their radar?
 No, of course not.

 I have worked with nonprofits that have been around for 50 years and are just now venturing into the grant world.
 They usually take the journey because of the economy, but not because they want to rely on grants.
+Adding grants to your budget should be in addition to your other funding streams, not the main source of income.

 So, don’t assume just because you are a nonprofit organization, you are ‘suppose’ to apply for and rely on grants.
 That is not the case.
 Many experts in the field agree that a healthy nonprofit should never depend on grant funding for more than 30% of its’ total operating budget.